VaibhavPandit-09/fly/ReadMe.md

 ## macOS Notes

 - macOS defaults to Zsh; place the shell function in `~/.zshrc` (or `~/.zprofile`) and restart the terminal.
-- Spotlight or Time Machine can change directory metadata; re-run `flyctl --reindex` after large moves.
+- Spotlight or Time Machine can change directory metadata; re-run `fly --reindex` after large moves.
 - To embrace macOS conventions, set `FLY_CONFIG_DIR`/`FLY_DATA_DIR` to subdirectories of `~/Library/Application Support/fly`.
-- Automate reindexing with `launchd` by pointing a job at `/usr/bin/java --enable-native-access=ALL-UNNAMED -jar <path>/flyctl-all.jar --reindex`.
+- Automate reindexing with `launchd` by pointing a job at `/usr/bin/java --enable-native-access=ALL-UNNAMED -jar <path>/fly-all.jar --reindex`.

 ---